grosshaus-dev/alone/documentation/ideas.md

 - Core temp (temperature in steps, not actual degrees).
 Cold, chilly, warm, hot.
 Trace to check if player is in sun/shade, set a bool state, effects temperature.
 - Attribute rate multiplier, effected by temp, etc. E.g., dehydrate faster on a hot day, even faster on a hot day in the sun.
 - Sickness debuff slots.
 - RPG style stat points that you can assign when you start.
+Instead of origins.
+Effect your stats.
+Unlock more points the more you level up.
 - Traits that you can pick when you start.
 Limited slots, can unlock new slots.
 - Non-determinism for death event, if under a certain amount of health you simply have a chance of dying, see implementation in pond.
 - Skills that level up as you use them.